z9fr/PUSL2024-Project/REPORTCONTENT.md

 MariaDB [xyzhotel]>
 ```

-and we can check this to see if the user validated the token
+and we can check this to see if the user validated the tokenuser id, username, email are fetched from the dao layer from the database and we set these information to session so that we can use them to identify the user later.

+and something special to notice. we are using parametarized queries. we are using this to make our website more secure. because of we using parameraized queries we are preventing the attack vectors like sql injection which could lead to a authetncation bypass in this case.

 ```
 MariaDB [xyzhotel]> select * from users;